Pope John I: Pontificate

-Emperor Justin is recorded as receiving John honorably and promised to do everything the embassy asked of him, with the exception that those converting from Arianism to Catholicism would not be "restored" (i.e., allowed to retain their place in the Catholic hierarchy as deacons, priests, or bishops).
+Emperor Justin is recorded as receiving John honorably and promised to do everything the embassy asked of him, with the exception that those converting from Arianism to Orthodoxy would not be "restored" (i.e., allowed to retain their place in the Orthodox hierarchy as deacons, priests, or bishops).
 Although John was successful in his mission, when he returned to Ravenna, Theoderic's capital in Italy, Theoderic had John arrested on the suspicion of having conspired with Emperor Justin.
 John was imprisoned at Ravenna, where he died of neglect and ill treatment.
 His body was transported to Rome and buried in the Basilica of St. Peter.

 The Liber Pontificalis credits John with making repairs to the cemetery of the martyrs Nereus and Achilleus on the Via Ardeatina, that of Felix and Adauctus, and the cemetery of Priscilla.

 Veneration

 Pope John I is depicted in art as looking through the bars of a prison or imprisoned with a deacon and a subdeacon.
 He is venerated at Ravenna and in Tuscany.
 His feast day is 18 May, the anniversary of the day of his death (whereas it had formerly been 27 May).